OilerNetwork/pitchlake_starknet/documentation.md

 - (2\*) **Settle Auction**: Concludes the auction, determining the final distribution of options and premiums and mints the option (ERC20) tokens to the OBs.
 If any of the available options do not sell, a portion of the LP locked liquidity becomes unlocked.
 (LPs can withdraw these premiums and unlocked liquidity once the auction settles.
 If they ignore them, they will be included in LP's rolled over liquidity to the next round).
 - **Refund Unused Bids**: OB collects any of their bids that were not fully utilized (converted to premium).
   > _i.e._ If OB bids 10 ETH for 10 options and only receives 5 options (@1 ETH / option), they can collect their unused 5 ETH at any time after the auction settles.
 - (3\*) **Settle Option Round**: Settles the option round and calculates the total payout of the option round.
 At this time, the remaining liquidity (deposits + premiums - payout) are transferred to the **next** option round.
-Note, the _Settled_ round is still the **current** round in the vault, this changes once the **next** round's auction starts.
+Note, the _Settled_ round is still the **current** round in the vault, this changes once the **round transition period** has ended and the **next** round's auction starts.
 - **Exercise Options**: OB exercises their options to claim their individual payout, corresponding to the number of options they own.
 This burns OB's option tokens.
 - **Getters**: There should be read functions on an option round to return: the option round's state, the option round's params (strike price, settlement date, etc.), the initial liquidity in the round, the auction's clearing price, the total premiums collected, the total payout upon settlement, the amount of used/unused bids for an OB, and the payout amount for an OB.

 > 1. An auction can only start once the previous round settles and the **round transition window** passes.

-> 2. An auction can only settle if the option bidding period has ended (defined in the option round's params).
+> 2. An auction can only end if the option bidding period has ended (defined in the option round's params).

-> 3. An option round can only settle if option settlement date has been reached (also defined in the option round's params).
+> 3. An option round can only settle if the option settlement date has been reached (also defined in the option round's params).

 > **Note:** These functions can be called by anyone (and/or may have a wrapping entry point through the vault).
 The incentivisation scheme still needs to be designed.